Decker-Matthew-R/AccessAdventureApp/Development-Environment-Setup.md

 #### --Download Expo CLI--
 ##### --This will allow us to download Expo CLI.
 This will allow us to run the project server and open the emulator--
   1. Type npm install npm install expo-cli --global into command line.
-This will install Expo CLI
+This will install Expo CLI.
+  2. Once the file has finished installing, type Expo Start into the command line.
+This will run the local server.
+  3. Once Expo has started, open a chrome browser tab and type: http://localhost:19002/
+  4. Once the page has loaded, click "Run Android Emulator" on the right side of the page.
+This will connect to the emulator you have set up in Android Studio.

 #### --Clone Git Repo--
 ##### --This will allow you to access the git repo from a local source--
+  1. Open the gitup page for the AccessAdventure app.
+  2. From the "Code" Page, click the green "Code" Button.
+  3. Copy the HTTPS url provided by github.
+  4. From the command line, "CD" into the directory in which you wish to clone to the repo.
+  5. Once you are in the directory in which you wish to paste a local version of your repo, type "Git clone <paste url you copied from github>.
+The repo is now cloned to a local source.

 #### --Git Commands/Setting Up a Branch--
 ##### --This will allow you to use git through command line and set up a remote branch to work from--